arun-gupta/sqlite-mcp-server/README.md

 ## Docker Usage

-The Docker image runs a **dual MCP/HTTP server** that exposes both MCP protocol and HTTP API simultaneously in a single container, giving you maximum flexibility in how you interact with the SQLite database.
+The Docker image runs a **standard MCP server** that implements the Model Context Protocol for AI assistant integration and Docker MCP Catalog compatibility.

 ### Running the Container